poralix/load_monitor/README.md

 # Version

-- Patched version: 0.2.8 (by Alex S Grebenschikov)
+- Patched version: 0.2.9 (by Alex S Grebenschikov)
 - Original version: 0.1 (written by Future Vision)

 # Changes history:

+- 0.2.9: Fixed a bug related to `top` parsing of total available Swap and RAM
 - 0.2.8: Setting Language to en_US.UTF-8 before parsing `top` output
 - 0.2.6: Minor update is done to enable updates of the plugin via Directadmin interface
 - 0.2.5: Minor changes: to use own php.ini.
 A fix for Debian 8 added.